|Homepage:||Click to visit|

 Students are required to take the equivalent of 15 CSU units per semester.

 Students pay the same tuition for Japan: University of Tsukuba as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates at the top of the brochure page.

 CSU IP Tsukuba participants focus the majority of their studies on Japanese language offered by the International Student Center at the University of Tsukuba.
 Students will supplement their Japanese language courses by taking elective courses taught in English.
 Electives are typically offered in the areas of Japanese culture, international relations, biology, psychology, comparative cultures, etc.